Ella-Kim913/Ella-Kim913/README.md

 # Ella Kim's Project Portfolio 🌟

-## Welcome to My World of Code!

-🚀 Dive into my digital dossier where creativity meets code.
-Here, you'll find a curated list of projects that I've developed, demonstrating my technical skills in software development and a keen eye for user-centric design.

 👩‍💻 **About Me - Bridging Gaps with Bytes**

 As a former Product Manager with a four-year background in aligning consumer needs with product benefits, I've redirected my career path toward software engineering.\